-The models shall include all dwelling units and common spaces in the building.
+The models shall include all dwelling units, common spaces, and residential parking garages in the building.
 Other nonresidential areas such as retail stores or offices open to the general public and unrelated to the building's residential function may be included or excluded from the simulations at the discretion of the energy modeler.
 If included, energy savings may only be modeled for a measure if it meets the relevant mandatory program requirements .
 Otherwise, they must be modeled energy neutral.
-If excluded, the building will not be eligible to receive the "Designed to Earn ENERGY STAR (DEES)" credential, unless the energy use for the nonresidential areas has been estimated using other calculations, when generating a Statement of Energy Design Intent while applying for the recognition.
+If excluded, the building may not be able to receive the "Designed to Earn ENERGY STAR (DEES)" credential, unless the energy use for the nonresidential areas has been estimated using other calculations, when generating a Statement of Energy Design Intent while applying for the recognition.